-Complete one activity from each group in the manual and share your results or answers in a notebook, labeling each activity.
-Purchase and accessorize a casual or school outfit.
+Complete five activities in the manual and share your results or answers in a notebook using exhibit guidelines above, labeling each activity.
+With help from a parent or mentor, purchase and accessorize an outfit of your choice.
 Accessories may be purchased or selected from what you currently have.